-Course Summary
+Course overview

-It also addresses the link to other models and frameworks such as ITIL®, Lean and agile development, as well as success factors for embracing DevOps.
+The training describes the value of DevOps as well as the principles, methods, models and tools that form the core of DevOps.
+It also addresses the connection to other models and frameworks such as ITIL®, Lean and agile development, as well as success factors for embracing DevOps.

 What you get as a participant

-• A comprehensive understanding of what DevOps is and means in different contexts
+- A comprehensive understanding of what DevOps is and means in different contexts

-• Knowledge of different actors in the DevOps sphere and how they act
+- Knowledge of different actors in the DevOps sphere and how they act

-• Insights into the value of adopting DevOps principles and practices
+- Insights into the value of adopting DevOps principles and practices

-• Knowledge of how DevOps relates to organization, culture, ways of working, and tools for automation
+- Knowledge of how DevOps relates to organization, culture, ways of working, and tools for automation

 The course is aimed at those who want a comprehensive understanding of DevOps, whether you are a developer, manager or work in operations, support or management.

-No prior knowledge required
+No special prior knowledge is required.

 Course structure